+A shrimp and scallop ceviche using Free Will Brewing, The Kragle IPA.
 This crisp, light, and refreshing IPA makes the perfect accompaniment to the tender flavors of the seafood.
 Not to mention the breweries pirate theme folds right into my underwater motif.
 Enjoy this treasure chest of flavor.

+There is never a bad time for matzo ball soup.
+However, this recipe is for the 358 other days of the year outside of Passover when you can have beer!
 I searched far and wide to make these beer infused matzo balls Kosher for Passover.
-I even met with a Rabbi to see if I have maybe overlooked an malt substitute that could be used, but allas, it ended up getting all too complicated and that's not what this recipe is about.
+I even met with a Rabbi to see if I have maybe overlooked an malt substitute that could be used, but alas, it ended up getting all too complicated and that's not what this recipe is about.
 So enjoy these balls (almost) every day of the year!

 I was that weird kid that always loved vegetables.
 I guess when you grow up with a mother who’s mantra was,”you have to at least try it once and then if you don’t like it, you don’t have to eat it,” you get to try a wide variety of flavors.
 It probably also helped that my mom is a remarkable chef.